Tayto (Republic of Ireland)

-Tayto Crisps is a crisps and popcorn manufacturer in Ireland, founded by Joe Murphy in May 1954 and owned by German snack food company Intersnack.
-Tayto invented the first flavoured crisp production process.
+Tayto Snacks is a crisp and popcorn manufacturer in Ireland, founded by Joe Murphy in May 1954 and owned by German snack food company Intersnack.
+It owns several brands, including its leading product of Tayto Crisps for which it invented the first flavoured crisp production process.
 The first seasoned crisps produced were Cheese & Onion.
 Companies worldwide sought to buy the rights to Tayto's technique.
-Tayto crisps are a cultural phenomenon throughout Republic of Ireland, so much so that in November 2010, Tayto opened their own theme park called "Tayto Park" near Ashbourne.
+Tayto crisps are a cultural phenomenon throughout Ireland, so much so that in November 2010, Tayto opened their own theme park called "Tayto Park" near Ashbourne, now known as Emerald Park.

-Tayto Crisps manufactured in the Republic of Ireland by Tayto Snacks should not be confused with Tayto Limited in Northern Ireland, which is a completely separate brand.
-The Northern Irish Tayto is widely sold in Northern Ireland and Great Britain whereas Tayto is sold in Republic of Ireland only.
+The company is entirely separate from Tayto Group Limited in Northern Ireland, which has a similar product range.
+Tayto in the Republic of Ireland owns the name and mascot, and Tayto in Northern Ireland uses both under a licensing agreement.
+The Northern Irish Tayto is widely sold in both Northern Ireland and Great Britain, while the Republic of Ireland brand is sold in the Republic.

-Ownership
+History and ownership

+Tayto was founded in 1954 in Dublin by Joe 'Spud' Murphy, who is credited with having invented the world's first flavoured crisp.

+Two years later, in 1956, the licensing rights of the Tayto name and recipes were sold to the Hutchinson family for distribution outside the Republic of Ireland and allowed for the creation of Tayto (Northern Ireland).

+Their first flavor was Cheese and Onion, the second in 1966 was Salt and Vinegar, then came Smokey Bacon and more products since the 1970s.

-The Republic of Ireland company Tayto was owned by Largo Foods.
-It was previously owned by Cantrell and Cochrane (C. & C), and was based in Coolock, County Dublin, until their factory was closed in September 2005 and production was outsourced to Largo.
+The company came to be owned by Cantrell and Cochrane (C. & C), and was based in Coolock, Dublin, until that factory was closed in September 2005, with production outsourced to Ray Coyle's Largo Foods.
 Largo agreed to purchase the brand from C. & C. in May 2006 for €62.3 million.

-In 2015, Ray Coyle sold his remaining shares of Largo foods to German food company Intersnack, ending the Irish ownership of the company.
-In Northern Ireland, Tayto Limited is still owned and run by the Hutchinson family and is totally different to Tayto in Republic of Ireland.
+Coyle sold partial control of the company to German food company Intersnack, and in 2015, he sold his remaining shares, ending the Irish ownership of the company.
+In Northern Ireland, Tayto Limited is still owned and run by the Hutchinson family and is totally distinct from Tayto in Republic of Ireland, from which it licences the brand.

-The original Tayto crisp factory was founded in 1954 in Dublin by a local man known as Joe 'Spud' Murphy, who is credited with having invented the world's first flavoured crisp.
+In 2024, The Story of Tayto, a book chronicling the history of the company, was written by Bobby Aherne and published by The Lilliput Press.

 Brands

 Tayto crisps come in several flavours: Cheese & Onion, Salt & Vinegar, Smokey Bacon, Prawn Cocktail, and the limited edition flavour Tex Mex.

 In the early 2000s, the company targeted the healthy eating market, with its low salt, low fat crisps, originally branded as Honest.
 Tayto referred to this range as the Happy & Healthy range.
 The healthy range has since evolved and Tayto have launched Tayto Lentils which is 40% less fat to target the healthy eating market.

-Tayto Snack's portfolio of brands in the Republic of Ireland includes Tayto, King, O'Donnells of Tipperary, Hunky Dorys, Hula Hoops, Popchips, KP, Penn State, Pom-bear, & McCoy's.
+Tayto Snack's portfolio of brands in the Republic of Ireland includes Tayto, King, O'Donnells of Tipperary, Hunky Dorys, Hula Hoops, Popchips, KP, Penn State, Pom-Bear, & McCoy's.